Eduard Profittlich: Priest

-On 27 August 1922, Profittlich was ordained a priest by Lorenz Schrijnen, bishop of Roermond, and on 30 August 1922 he celebrated his first Mass in his home parish church of St. Stephen in Leimersdorf.
+On 27 August 1922, came his ordination as a priest by Lorenz Schrijnen, bishop of Roermond, and on 30 August 1922 he celebrated his first Mass in his home parish church of St. Stephen in Leimersdorf.

-Profittlich entered the Pontifical Oriental Institute in Rome to prepare for working as a clandestine missionary in Russia.
+Profittlich was sent to study at the Pontifical Oriental Institute in Rome to prepare for working as a clandestine missionary in Russia.
 In 1923 he earned a doctorate in philosophy and in 1924 another in theology at the Jagiellonian University of Kraków.
 From September 1924 to June 1925 he was a missionary in Czechowice-Dziedzice, Poland, and from August 1925 to March 1928 in Opole, a German city with a large Polish community; from 9 March 1928 to 1930 he was parish priest in the Polish parish of Saint Ansgar in Hamburg, and after 11 December 1930 parish priest at the Cathedral of Saints Peter and Paul in Tallinn.
 He took his final vows as a Jesuit on 2 February 1930.

 Apostolic administrator

 On 11 May 1931 Profittlich was appointed Apostolic Administrator of Estonia.
 The Catholic Church in Estonia at the time was relatively small, poor, and dispersed.
 As administrator he quickly developed a pastoral plan.
 His sermons were particularly popular, attracting those of other Christian denominations.

 Profittlich launched Estonia's first religious weekly magazine Kiriku Elu (The Life of the Church), which was read by the Estonian intelligentsia.
 "He was well-known among Estonian intellectuals, worked on publishing, interacted with the political elite, and was one of the authorities in independent Estonian society."
 The number Catholics grew steadily and new parishes were established in Narva, Pärnu, Rakvere, Petseri, Valga, and Kiviõli.
-On 28 September 1933, in a private audience at the Vatican, Pope Pius XI named him a protonotary apostolic in recognition of his services.
+On 28 September 1933, in a private audience at the Vatican, Pope Pius XI appointed him a protonotary apostolic in recognition of his services.

 Profittlich was a recognized preacher.
 He began to address the issue of Estonian-language literature on the subject of religion.
-He tried to change the image of the Catholic Church as a "Polish church" and be more open to Estonians.
+He tried to change the image of the Catholic Church as a "Polish church" and make it more open to Estonians.
 In 1935, he requested and received Estonian citizenship, while retaining his German citizenship.